TAKT: Target-Aware Knowledge Transfer for Whole Slide Image Classification

-\textbf{TCGA-RCC\footnote{The results shown here are in whole or part based upon data generated by the TCGA Research Network: \url{https://www.cancer.gov/tcga}}.} There are 940 WSI slides in this dataset.
-It consists of 121 WSIs from 109 cases in Kidney Chromophobe Renal Cell Carcinoma (TGCA-KICH), 519 WSIs from 513 cases in Kidney Renal Clear Cell Carcinoma (TCGA-KIRC), and 300 WSIs from 276 cases in Kidney Renal Papillary Cell Carcinoma (TCGA-KIRP).
-The dataset is split into training, validation, and test datasets by the ratio of 6:1.5:2.5, respectively.
+RCC contains 940 WSIs, with 121 WSIs from 109 cases of Kidney Chromophobe Renal Cell Carcinoma (KICH), 519 WSIs from 513 cases of Kidney Renal Clear Cell Carcinoma (KIRC), and 300 WSIs from 276 cases of Kidney Renal Papillary Cell Carcinoma (KIRP).
+The dataset is split into training, validation, and test sets by the ratio of 6:1.5:2.5.